How To Deal With Hot Flushes (Flashes) And Night Sweats

 Here are my top tips for how to deal with hot flushes (flashes)!

-Think of them as power surges!
-If you think of them like that, rather than seeing them as a problem, they become less of an issue.
+- Think of them as power surges!
+If you think of them like that, rather than seeing them as a problem or something shameful, they become less of an issue.
 They’re great when it’s chilly!
 This may sound simplistic and naïve, especially if you’re coping with being drenched in sweat, but it’s worth a go.
 Mindset can be very powerful.
+A BBC documentary on menopause found that when women used CBT techniques to lesson feelings of shame around hot flushes, their hot flushes became fewer and less intense.

 - Keep a diary of when you have hot flushes and the triggers for them.
 Is stress bringing them on?
 Caffeine?
 Sugar?
 Or alcohol?
 All these are known to exacerbate hot flushes.
 If you know the triggers, you can tackle the symptoms.